Frequently Asked Questions

 Timeline.
 Departmental P&T Committees meet beginning on

-and notify candidates not recommended for advancement.
-Candidates
+portfolios and notify candidates not recommended for advancement.

-not recommended for advancement must appeal to the Dean’s Office by
+Candidates not recommended for advancement must appeal to the Dean’s

 Appeals to the Dean’s Office are reviewed by an ad hoc committee consisting of: the Senior Associate Dean, the Chair of the SOM P&T Committee, and a faculty member within the Department and at the appropriate rank, as identified by the candidate.